AmbroCzz/GettingAndCleaningDataProject/README.md

 # Getting And Cleaning Data Project

-This repository contains the files required for the Getting And Cleaning Data Project assignment The "Getting And Cleaning Data" course (getdata-010) is provided by Johns Hopkins University and hosted on Coursera
+This repository contains the files required for the Getting And Cleaning Data Project assignment.

+The "Getting And Cleaning Data" course (getdata-010) is provided by Johns Hopkins University and hosted on Coursera